Iraqi Armed Forces: Gulf War (1990–1991)

-Saddam Hussein had also poured massive resources into regime protection agencies, like the Republican Guard (Iraq), that later took on a battlefield role.
+Saddam Hussein had also poured massive resources into regime protection agencies, like the Republican Guard, that later took on a battlefield role.
 Losses during the Persian Gulf War from the United States-led coalition resulted in the reduction of Iraq's ground forces to 23 divisions and the air force to less than 300 aircraft.
 The Iraqi Popular Army was also disbanded.
 Military and economic sanctions prevented Iraq from rebuilding its military power.
 What rebuilding was done was concentrated on the Republican Guard and the new Special Republican Guard, created after the war ended.
-Iraq maintained a standing military of about 375,000 troops.
-Among the components of the military was the Directorate of General Military Intelligence.
+Iraq maintained standing armed forces about 375,000 strong.
+Armed force intelligence was provided by the Directorate of General Military Intelligence.